nilearn/nilearn/doc/nifti_masker/getting_started.rst

    You may notice that we initialized the masker with parameter `transpose=True`.
 This is because we will process our data with ICA that processes temporal series.
-Please see the ica example dedicated page to understand what is done here.
+Please see :ref:`ica_rest` page to understand what is done here.
 Understanding that is not required for this example.